yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Profile_MainClasses.html.md

 ###**VirtualItemReward**

-A specific type of `Reward` that you can use to give your users some amount of a virtual item. **For example:** Give users 100 coins (virtual currency) when they complete a `Mission`.
+A specific type of `Reward` that you can use to give your users some amount of a virtual item. **For example:** Give users 100 coins (virtual currency) for liking your page.

 ``` cs
 VirtualCurrency coin = new VirtualCurrency("Coin", "", "coin_currency");